Subhronilmukhopadhyay/TimeCapsule-Connect/README.md

 # TimeCapsule Connect

 **TimeCapsule Connect** is an innovative platform that allows users to create, store, and share time capsules in a collaborative and interactive environment.
-Designed for both everyday users and power users, the platform combines a rich text editor, real-time collaboration features, and advanced location-based unlocking.
-Whether you're sending a message for the future or preserving memories with loved ones, TimeCapsule Connect ensures a seamless and engaging experience.
+Designed for both everyday users and power users, the platform combines a rich text editor, real-time collaboration, location-based unlocking, and large media support.
+Whether you're sending a message to your future self or preserving memories with loved ones, TimeCapsule Connect ensures a seamless and engaging experience.

 ---

 ## ✨ Introduction

-TimeCapsule Connect is designed to bring the concept of time capsules into the digital age.
-By combining modern web technologies with an intuitive user interface, it allows you to create capsules that can be unlocked at a later time, either by yourself or by collaborators.
-The platform leverages Google Maps integration, real-time collaborative editing, and a hybrid text editor for a rich and seamless experience.
+TimeCapsule Connect brings the nostalgic concept of time capsules into the digital age.
+Users can create rich, multimedia capsules that can be unlocked in the future based on time and location constraints.
+With real-time collaboration, advanced editing, and cloud storage capabilities, it's perfect for both personal and group memory-keeping.

 ---

 ## 🔥 Features

-- **Real-Time Collaborative Editing**: Using Yjs and SlateJS for efficient and conflict-free editing.
+- **Real-Time Collaborative Editing**
-- **Hybrid Text Editor**: TipTap for casual users, Slate for power users with advanced features.
-- **Location-Based Unlocking**: Set a location with Google Maps’ Place Autocomplete feature to unlock your capsule.
-- **Chunked Uploads**: For large media files, supporting resumable uploads (1GB+).
-- **Secure and Scalable**: KSUID for unique and secure capsule IDs with easy scalability.
+  Powered by **Yjs** and **SlateJS** to enable simultaneous, conflict-free editing by multiple users.

+- **Advanced Text Editor**
+  Using **SlateJS** to offer a powerful editing experience with support for headings, lists, links, images, code blocks, and more.

+- **Location-Based Unlocking**
+  Capsules can only be accessed at specific geolocations using **Google Maps’ Place Autocomplete** and Geolocation APIs.

+- **Time-Locked Capsules**
+  Capsules can be scheduled to unlock at a future date/time, enforcing both temporal and spatial access constraints.

+- **Chunked & Resumable Uploads**
+  Supports large files (1GB+) with resumable upload capability for robust media handling.

+- **Unique Capsule IDs**
+  Capsules are identified using **KSUID**, which ensures global uniqueness and chronological sorting.

-- **Rich Media Support**: Upload images, videos, and text content with full media support.
+- **Rich Media Support**
+  Upload and embed videos, images, audio, and formatted text into your capsules.

-- **Modern UI**: Sleek, user-friendly design ensuring smooth user interaction.
+- **Secure Sharing**
+  Collaborators can be invited securely through capsule links or access tokens.

+- **Capsule Activity Log**
+  Track changes, editor sessions, and activity over time.

+- **Clean and Responsive UI**
+  Built with a modern design aesthetic for intuitive use across devices.

 ---